fmarquezg/fmarquezg.github.io/_posts/2017-11-03-DorianLeonard_vs_CollinJohnson.md

 | Dorian Leonard      | 0 | 3 | 0% | 0 |
 | Collin Johnson      | 18 |   6 | 33% | 108 |

 We can see the distribution for Dorian Leonard appears to be decreasing linearly.
-Keep in mind the posterior probabilities for each receiver is a Uniform distribution $\text{S}_1(N)$  wasdfs
+Keep in mind the posterior probabilities for each receiver is a Uniform distribution \\( U(0,1) \\)

 <figure>
      <img src="/images/XWR_17/3rd_cvr_posteriors.png">